CarloP95/Text2VideoGAN/README.md

 # Text2VideoGAN
 A pytorch implementation of a text to videos GAN that makes use of MoCoGAN to create new text, of Caffe library with pretrained S2VT to get the description of videos and of UCF-101 Dataset to train models.
+An LSTM model is trained on the results of S2VT to classificate user input to classes of UCF_101

-## Build
+## 1 - Text2VideoGAN
-In this section, the passages to use the developed model will be shown.
+In this notebook the results can be seen.
+Here it is explained how to use the project and how to generate videos.

-### Dependencies
-This project uses Anaconda to create an isolated environment for executing the model.

-### Build
-1- The first step is to run `conda env create -f environment.yml`.
-This will create a new environment and will install all of the dependencies needed to execute the model in a fresh environment.
-2- If you have to install other dependencies, and you want to publish then the new project, it is recommended to use `conda env export > environment.yml` command and then to make the final user repeat the first command to install a new environment.
+## 1.1 - Exploratory Data Analysis
+Here the transformations for videos in UCF_101 are shown with results.
+The statistics of the dataset are computed in the last cell.

+## 2 - Text To Class
+Here the process of loading the LSTM model pretrained and the usage of it to classificate NL are shown.

+## Usage
+To use notebooks, mocogan you can import the environment called `mocogan.yml` found into the directory called `Environments`.
+To do so, simply use command `conda env create -f Environments/mocogan.yml`.

+Same thing apply if you want to use the s2vt captioner: `conda env create -f Environments/s2vt_captioner.yml`.